openaps/docs/docs/docs/Resources/troubleshooting.md

 Once you're setting up your loop, you may want to detect these errors and recover the Carelink programmatically.
 This can be done by running oref0-reset-usb (`oref0-reset-usb.sh`) to reset the USB connection.
 For example, you could create a cron job that would run `openaps use <my_pump_name> model`, or tail the 100 most recent lines in pump-loop.log, and grep the output looking for the errors noted above.
 If grep finds the errors, the cron job would run oref0-reset-usb.
 Just note that during USB reset you will lose the connection to all of your USB peripherals.
 This includes your Wi-Fi connection if your rig uses a USB Wi-Fi dongle.

+## Dealing with npm run global-install errors

+If you get an error while running an npm global-install, you may be able to clear it by running the following commands:

+`rm -rf /usr/lib/node_modules/.staging/ && rm -rf ~/src/oref0 && cd ~/src && git clone git://github.com/openaps/oref0.git || (cd oref0 && git checkout master && git pull)`

+then run `cd ~/src/oref0 && git checkout master && git pull` or if you are running dev then `cd ~/src/oref0 && git checkout dev && git pull`

+then run `cd ~/src/oref0 && npm run global-install` and then re-run oref0-setup.

 ## Dealing with a corrupted git repository

 OpenAPS uses git as the logging mechanism, so it commits report changes on each report invoke.
 Sometimes, due to "unexpected" power-offs (battery dying, unplugging, etc.),the git repository gets broken.
 When it happens you will receive exceptions when running any report from openaps.
 As git logging is a safety/security measure, there is no way of disabling these commits.